react-native-oh-library/react-native-iphone-screen-helper/README.md

 });
 ```

-***NOTE:*** If your using the the unsafe statusbar height, make sure to add 14dp of padding to your content, otherwise it's going to be flush against the notch

 ### getBottomSpace ###

-**returns** - the height of the bottom to fit the safe area: `34` for iPhone X and `0` for other devices.
+**returns** - the height of the bottom to fit the safe area: `34` for iPhone X and newer models with a notch or dynamic island, and `0` for other devices.

 #### Example ####